-During the first half of 2023, we introduced the reporting of transport times for end of production dairy cows and laying hens.
+During 2023, we introduced the reporting of transport times for end of production dairy cows and laying hens.
 At this stage our cheese supply does not have visibility of this information, whilst the egg ingredient supplier (via our bakery supplier) has reported 100% compliance with the maximum of 4 hours.